On a minimax principle in spectral gaps: Acknowledgements

 \section{Acknowledgements}

-The author is grateful to Ivan Veseli\'c, Matthias T\"aufer and Stephan Schmitz for fruitful and inspiring discussions.
+The author is grateful to Ivan Veseli\'c, Matthias T\"aufer, Stephan Schmitz, and Ivica Naki\'c for fruitful and inspiring discussions.
 He is especially indebted to Stephan Schmitz for also commenting on an earlier version of this manuscript.
+Finally, he thanks the anonymous referees of an earlier version of the manuscript for comments that helped to improve the presentation of the material.